knobs-dials/catprinter/README.md

 but it was written in a way that makes it easy enough to make this a network service so that you can e.g. have a printer be a physical notification thing.

-This code started off from [this gist](https://gist.github.com/mpomery/6514e521d3d03abce697409609978ede) and an interface that loosely imitates [this project's interface](https://github.com/NaitLee/Cat-Printer) but with simpler code (that is also somewhat slower).
+This code started off from [this gist](https://gist.github.com/mpomery/6514e521d3d03abce697409609978ede) but adds some more robustness and flexibility, and an interface that loosely imitates [this project's interface](https://github.com/NaitLee/Cat-Printer) but with simpler, slower code.

 # Notes (use)